jarenella/auto-mailer/README.md

 - The message is self explanitory, it's just the body of the email.

-- The receiver is the person you wnat the email sent to.
+- The receiver is the person you want the email sent to.

 # Deployment